kpumwong/kpumwong-ness.github.io/_posts/2100-02-17-data-science-portfolio.md

 Welcome to my portfolio!
-Below you will find different projects I have been working on next to my Data Science position as a Data Scientist for FrieslandCampina in The Netherlands.
+Below you will find different projects I have been working on to show off my technical skills.

-The last project consists of links to various guided project I did as a part of the Data Science path on the online learning platform, dataquest.io.
-I also finished the classic "Introduction to machine learning" course by Andrew Ng on Coursera.com.
+I have only just begun creating this so I appologize for the limited amount.
+More projects will be added soon!